CPP & OAS8 min read

 That's a massive range — from $768/month at 60 to $1,704/month at 70.

-The question everyone asks: "When will I come out ahead by waiting?"
+The question most people ask: "When will I come out ahead by waiting?"

 If you take CPP at 60, you get payments for 5 extra years before someone who waits until 65.
 But your payments are permanently smaller.
 At some point, the person who waited catches up and passes you.